-With sustainability top of the agenda, the Royal Parks and Limelight Sports work together to do everything we can to help reduce the impact of the Half Marathon on the environment.
+With sustainability at the top of the agenda, the Royal Parks and Limelight Sports work together to do everything we can to help reduce the impact of the Half Marathon on the environment.

-Participants receive a biodegradable bag as they finish, collecting free samples (no flyers/vouchers) from the Festival site.
-This reduces waste as they pick up only what they want.
+All runners will receive a canvas finisher goodby bag, donated by Royal Bank of Canada, and they can collect free samples (no flyers/vouchers) from the Festival site.
+This reduces waste as runners only pick up want they want!

 Litter areas set up for the public have clearly labelled bins for recycling and general waste.
 We even have special bins to collect and compost banana skins.
 These areas are staffed during the event to maximise the amount being recycled.